gromacs/gromacs/docs/release-notes/2021/major/features.rst

 Added a virtual site that is constructed on top if its single constructing atom.
 This can be useful for free-energy calculations.

+Density-guided simulations can apply shift vector to structures
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The new mdp option "density-guided-simulation-shift-vector" defines a shift vector that shifts the density-guided simulation group before the density forces are evaluated.
+With a known shift vector that aligns structure and input density, this feature enables structure refinement to non-aligned densities without the need to manipulate the input density data or structure.
+A typical use case are membrane-embedded proteins which cannot easily be shifted.

 Lower energy drift due to SETTLE
 """"""""""""""""""""""""""""""""